prcrobo/xctrlPrecisionRobotics/docs/getting-started.rst

 *  :code:`motor_pole_pairs # number of meagnetic pole pairs on your motor`
 *  :code:`encoder_ppr # pulses per revolution of your encoder`

-Motor and Encoder configuration will improve accuracy of velocity, position, and torque measurements, but is not stricly necessary for initial setup or testing.
+Torque constant configuration is optional.
+Motor pole pair configuration is necessary.
+Encoder PPR comes pre configured so long as you use the included AMT 102-V encoder

-If you wish to configure any of the above values, use the following functions:
+To configure any of the above values, use the following functions:

 *  :code:`xctrl0.set_torque_constant(motor_torque_constant)`
 *  :code:`xctrl0.set_poles(motor_num_pole_pairs)`
 *  :code:`xctrl0.set_encoder_ppr(encoder_ppr)`

-Note that even if you don't configure these variables, the motor will behave stably, however the units for torque, velocity, and position input may be incorrect (ie. the motor may spin twice as fast as you expct if the encoder ppr is sent to twice its actual value)
+``

-Calibration (necessary)
+Calibration
 --------------------------------------------------------------------------------
 For your convenience, the calibration process is consolidated into a single step.
 All you need to do is to call the :code:`xctrl0.calibrate()` function and wait for the calibration to